Graduate Programs

 Criminal Justice Certificates

-The criminal justice system is rapidly evolving and requires applicants that are well versed in the complexities surrounding law, policing, corrections, criminology, public safety, and other spheres of justice.
+The criminal justice system is rapidly evolving and requires applicants who are well-versed in the complexities surrounding law, policing, corrections, criminology, public safety, and other spheres of justice.
 The multifaceted criminal justice faculty at WOU has been educating the next generation of public service leaders for generations.
 Whether you’ve already completed a bachelor’s in criminal justice and want to advance your career, or you are looking for a career change, a Criminal Justice certificate at WOU can help advance your career.

 credits required